Ukraine: Cyberwar creates chaos, 'it won't win the war' | DW | 03.03.2022

 Defacement attacks delete information on a website or change the information that appears there — it's a basic misinformation tactic that can mislead the general public into thinking fake information is reliable.
 And that fake information can spread fast.

-It's one of the oldest war tactics and it's called obfuscation: Actors in a war flood a civilian population with misleading information.
+It's one of the oldest war tactics and it's called obfuscation, when actors in a war flood a civilian population with misleading information.
 Its effect is largely psychological, but very effective.

 "It's becoming difficult to tell what's real and what's fake news," said Holz.
 "It's happening on both sides."

-Schulze says Ukraine is dominating the information war.
-Its president, Volodymyr Zelenskyy, is "very skillful with strategic information," said Schulze.
+Schulze said Ukraine is dominating the information war at the moment.
+Its president, Volodymyr Zelenskyy, is "very skillful with strategic information," he said.

-"We tend to see the Ukrainian version of events before the Russian version in the West: Stories shaming Russian troops, stories about prisoners of war, and hero or martyr stories aimed at mobilizing Western support."
+"We tend to see the Ukrainian version of events before the Russian version in the West: Stories shaming Russian troops, stories about prisoners of war and hero or martyr stories aimed at mobilizing Western support," he said.

 That, however, leads to the question of the risk of this war spilling over into other countries.
 What would it take for that "Western support" to make allied countries targets in their own right?

-When Microsoft detected the first of the wiper attacks in February, a New York Times report suggested that US government officials were immediately worried that the computer virus would spread to the Baltics, Poland and other European countries.
+When Microsoft detected the first of the wiper attacks in February, a report by The New York Times suggested that US government officials were immediately worried that the computer virus would spread to the Baltic states, Poland and other European countries.

-Schulze says the risk of Russia launching a direct cyberattack on another country's critical infrastructure exists.
+Schulze said the risk of Russia launching a direct cyberattack on another country's critical infrastructure exists.
 They could attempt to knock out energy networks or bank ATMs, for instance.
-But he says that is unlikely at this time, because that would be a significant escalation that would draw NATO into the conflict.
+But he said it's unlikely at this time, because that would be a significant escalation that would draw NATO into the conflict.

 Misinformation campaigns have in previous conflicts led to people dying.
 If, for instance, one side intentionally leaks "intelligence" to suggest that its target is one place and everyone flees to safety in the next best, obvious location, they become vulnerable targets.

-But Schulze says "people are dying through conventional acts of aggression in Ukraine.
+But Schulze said "people are dying through conventional acts of aggression in Ukraine.
 These cyber tactics will not determine the war."

-He says that's because Russia appears technically incapable of combining its conventional war with its cyber tactics — they remain separate.
+He said that's because Russia appears technically incapable of combining its conventional war with its cyber tactics — they remain separate.

 "The biggest impact we've seen so far is psychological," he said.